Evo Morales: Resignation and political asylum

 Morales resigned as president on 10 November 2019; he called his removal "forced" and a "coup" but also said that he wanted to stop bloodshed from the election protests.
 He made the announcement from El Chapare, a coca-growing rural area of Cochabamba where he had sought refuge.
 Mexico immediately offered him political asylum as "his life and safety are at risk" in Bolivia.
-Armed intruders broke into Morales’ home in Cochabamba and he accused "coup plotters" of an arson attack on his sister's home and of putting a price of $50,000 on his head.
+Armed intruders broke into Morales' home in Cochabamba and he accused "coup plotters" of an arson attack on his sister's home and of putting a price of $50,000 on his head.
 He said his fellow socialist leaders were being "harassed, persecuted and threatened".
 He thanked Mexican President Andres Manuel Lopez Obrador, whom he credited with saving his life.

 On 11 November, a Mexican government plane flew Morales out of Cochabamba, refuelling in Paraguay before arriving in Mexico.
 In December, Morales moved from Mexico to Argentina, where he was also granted political asylum.
 Later that month, an arrest warrant was issued for Morales by Bolivian prosecutors for alleged sedition and terrorism.
 The interim government alleged that Morales promoted violent clashes in the country before and after he left office.
 In February 2020, Morales announced that he would run for a seat in the Plurinational Legislative Assembly in the 2020 Bolivian general election.
 On 20 February however, the national electoral tribunal ruled that Morales was ineligible to run for Senate.
 In September 2020, Human Rights Watch reported that it had found no evidence that Morales committed acts of terrorism and described the charges against him as politically motivated.
 In October 2020, the charges were dropped and the arrest warrant dismissed when a court in La Paz found Morales' rights had been violated and judicial procedures breached.

+On 2 October 2024, Argentina revoked the status of refugee for Morales, with the new government of Argentine President Javier Milei calling Morales an "attempted dictator".